Get the best experience in our app

 Many schools, in trying to unearth the right candidate for their role and their wider school culture in this competitive market, now ask applicants for a statement reflecting who they are as a practitioner, from their overarching values and priorities to their preferred teaching methods.

-For some, writing an educational philosophy statement can be a novel and daunting experience.
-So, what should you do to ensure that your application stands out and truly reflects you as a teacher?
+For some, writing an educational philosophy statement for the first time can be a daunting experience.
+So, what should you do to ensure that the statement in your job application stands out and truly reflects you as a teacher?

 Writing an educational philosophy statement